 - A. Prerequisite: A prerequisite is a course or other condition of enrollment that must be satisfactorily completed before a student may register for another course.
 A minimum grade of "C" or "Pass" must be earned in the prerequisite course.
 The purpose of a prerequisite is to establish a baseline of skills for a given course so that a student who does not possess those skills would be highly unlikely to succeed in that course. - B. Corequisite: A corequisite is a course that must be taken at the same time as another course.
-The purpose of a corequisite is to identify specific skills in a given course that would simultaneously enable a student to succeed in/meet the expected outcomes of a second course.

-- C. Limitations on enrollment: A limitation on enrollment may be any of the following: - a.
-A tryout or audition required prior to enrollment in a course that includes public performance or intercollegiate competition (including, but not limited to, band, orchestra, theater, competitive speech, chorus, journalism, dance, and intercollegiate athletics b.
+The purpose of a corequisite is to identify specific skills in a given course that would simultaneously enable a student to succeed in/meet the expected outcomes of a second course. - C. Limitations on enrollment: A limitation on enrollment may be any of the following: - a.
+A tryout or audition required prior to enrollment in a course that includes public performance or intercollegiate competition (including, but not limited to, band, orchestra, theater, competitive speech, chorus, journalism, dance, and intercollegiate athletics - However, for any certificate or associate degree requirement which can be met by taking such a performance course, there must be one or more other courses which satisfy the same requirement(s). - b.
 Enrollment in an honors course or an honors section c.
-Blocks of courses or blocks of course sections for which enrollment is limited to create a cohort of students
+Blocks of courses or blocks of course sections for which enrollment is limited to create a cohort of students d.
+A limitation that restricts enrollment because of statutory, regulatory, or contractual requirements